There are tons of different ways to promote a podcast.

 Creating audiograms is a popular way to share short clips from your show.

-Headliner is a popular web app to create custom videos.
+Headliner is another popular web app to create custom videos.

 And recently Overcast came out with a new clip sharing feature built into the app: